ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 The lifetime of a signal consists of any number of `next` events, followed by one `error`, `completed` or `interrupted` event (but no combination of those).

+### Pipes

+A **Pipe**, created by `Signal.pipe()`, is a [signal](#signals) that can be manually controlled.

+The method returns a [Signal](#signals) and an [Observer](#observers).
+This signal can be controlled by sending events to the observer.
+This can be extremely useful for bridging non-RAC code into the world of signals.

+For example, instead of handling application logic in block callbacks, the blocks can simply send events to a shared observer instead.
+The signal can be returned, hiding the implementation detail of the callbacks.

 ## Signal Producers

 A **signal producer**, represented by the [SignalProducer][] class, creates